 Maybe you aren't gluten free but a beloved friend or family member is, and you want to be able to bake something for them without learning a whole new vocabulary of ingredients.
 Baking without flour will get you there immediately.

 Maybe you're simply unable to run out to the store or the cupboards are suddenly and unexpectedly bare.
-You should be able to do some serious baking even with limits.
+You should be able to do some serious baking, even with limitations.

 How this flourless brownie recipe works, even without flour